September 2022 - August 2022

 Olivier Chamard / Geneva Academy

 Our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) is one of the very few courses on this subject worldwide.
-It is structured around the following four components.
+It is structured around the following components.

-The master’s paper gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.
+The master’s paper gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars, and practitioners.

-In the second semester students have the opportunity to go on a study trip to familiarize themselves with the history of transitional justice.
+In the second semester, students have the opportunity to go on a study trip to familiarize themselves with the history of transitional justice.

-The programme is structured around six modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory and are spread over the two semesters.
+They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.

 In the second semester students have the opportunity to go on a study trip to learn about leading institutions and organizations active in the field of transitional justice.